AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 that a given sequence of statement is putting an object in a consistent state at creation time (unlike traditional constructors).

-Second Adjust perform a post-copy update to a type.
+Second, Adjust perform a post-copy update to a type.
 This causes a double issue, first in terms of performance, as assignment may not need all components to be modified.
 But this also limits the control over assignment logic, as the user has no way to know what was the initial state of the object or what object